Christopher Snowdon

 Head of Lifestyle Economics

 Christopher Snowdon is the Head of Lifestyle Economics at the IEA.
-He is the author of The Art of Suppression, The Spirit Level Delusion and Velvet Glove; Iron Fist.
-His work focuses on pleasure, prohibition and dodgy statistics.
-He has authored a number of publications including Sock Puppets, Euro Puppets, The Proof of the Pudding, The Crack Cocaine of Gambling and Free Market Solutions in Health.
+He has a degree in History from Lancaster University and a PhD in Economics from the University of Buckingham.
+He is the author of Killjoys, The Art of Suppression, The Spirit Level Delusion, and Velvet Glove, Iron Fist.
+His work focuses on lifestyle regulation and evidence-based policy-making.
+He has authored dozens of IEA publications including Sock Puppets, Cheap as Chips, A Safer Bet, and You Do Not Exist, and is the editor of the Nanny State Index.

 Follow Christopher Snowdon on Twitter Connect with Christopher Snowdon on email Download headshot